DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 ### For Administrators

-##### Q: Where can I find help customizing the DMPTool for my institution?
+##### Q: Where can I find help customizing the DMPTool for my institution/organization?
-A: There is an extensive list of [help topics for administrators](Help-for-Administrators) configuring the DMPTool located on GitHub.
+A: There is an extensive list of [help topics for administrators](Help-for-Administrators) customizing the DMPTool located on GitHub.
+You will find detailed instructions for:

+1. Setting up the DMPTool
+- Enabling Shibboleth
+- Granting administrator privileges
+- Customizing your organizational profile
+- Providing feedback on plans
+- Usage information
+2. Quick overview of terms
+3. Creating guidance
+4. Customizing funder templates
+5. Creating templates

+***

+##### Q: Can I see customized templates and guidance created by administrators at other organizations?
+A: Yes!
+To view guidance created by others, create a new plan in the tool.
+On the "Project details" tab you will see "Plan Guidance Configuration" on the right.
+Click to "See the full list" and you can select up to 6 different organizations at a time.
+You will see the selected guidance when you navigate to the "Write plan" tab.

-To view guidance and templates created by others (if available), create a new plan in the tool and choose any organization for the second step: "Select the primary research organization."
-This will automatically present you with guidance created by that organization after clicking to "Create plan."
-And for the third create plan step, if you tick the box  "No funder associated with this plan" you will be presented with any available organizational templates.
+To view templates created by others (if available), create a new plan in the tool and choose any organization for the second step: "Select the primary research organization."
+For the third create plan step, if you tick the box  "No funder associated with this plan" you will be presented with any available organizational templates.
 If the field remains gray and no templates with organizational names appear, then the selected organization has not created any of their own templates and you will be presented with the default DMPTool template after clicking the button to "Create plan."
-Alternatively, you can untick the box and display organizational guidance on any funder template.
 ***

 ##### Q: I created a test template.
 How can I delete it?